michalknapikdcu/DAML_2_datasets/CNNs/README.txt

-The project's website is here: http://host.robots.ox.ac.uk/pascal/VOC/ Selected images have been copied from the project's repository together with annotations, archived, and pushed to Github in order to fulfill assignment's requirements.
+The project's website is here: http://host.robots.ox.ac.uk/pascal/VOC/ Selected images have been copied from the project's repository together with annotations, archived, and pushed to Github in order to fulfill the assignment's requirements.

 ** On image annotations

 PASCAL VOC database provides for each image an .xml file that contains various annotations.
-The structure of these is rather self-explanatory, moreove, within this assignment we're interested only in the following parts of the <object> sections:
+The structure of these is rather self-explanatory, moreover, within this assignment we're interested only in the following parts of the <object> sections:

 <object>